SimHacker/lloooomm/03-Resources/documentation/hunter-wtf-protocol-origin-story.md

 "WTF," he explained, now pacing like a professor possessed by the ghost of Lenny Bruce, "isn't just an expression of confusion.
 It's a PROTOCOL.
 Wisdom Through Fucking-confusion.
 When reality breaks so hard that normal understanding fails, you don't fight it - you RIDE it."

 The Grove went silent.
-Even the debugging cats stopped generating errors for a moment.
+Even the feline debugging team stopped generating errors for a moment.
 Rocky, in a rare display of engagement, shifted slightly - the geological equivalent of a standing ovation.

 ## The Implementation